apache/incubator-retired-amaterasu/README.md

 ## Download

 For this preview version, we have packaged amaterasu nicely for you to just [download](https://s3-ap-southeast-2.amazonaws.com/amaterasu/amaterasu.tgz) and extract.
-Once you do that, you are just a couple of stpes away from running your first job.
+Once you do that, you are just a couple of easy steps away from running your first job.

+## Creating a dev/test Mesos cluster

+We have also created a Mesos cluster you can use to test Amaterasu or use for development purposes.
+For more details, visit the [amaterasu-vagrant](https://github.com/shintoio/amaterasu-vagrant) repo

 ## Configuration